-- 7.3 Double the global rate of improvement in energy efficiency Ellevio contributes through services and support to customers in enhancing energy efficiency. - 7.A Enhance international cooperation to facilitate access to clean energy research and technology and promote investment in clean energy technology Ellevio contributes by participating in research projects via Elforsk and arranging the Startup 4 Climate competition together with GodEl.
+7.3 Double the global rate of improvement in energy efficiency Ellevio contributes through services and support to customers in enhancing energy efficiency.

-Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation
+7.A Enhance international cooperation to facilitate access to clean energy research and technology and promote investment in clean energy technology Ellevio contributes by participating in research projects via Elforsk and arranging the Startup 4 Climate competition together with GodEl.

-An electricity network that ensures security of supply is a prerequisite for thriving industry and companies and for people to live and work across Sweden, be it in a city or a rural area.
+Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation for thriving industry and companies and for people to live and work across Sweden, be it in a city or a rural area.
 The electricity network is also an enabler of the transition towards a fossil-free society in which industrial processes and transportation run on electricity.
 As we expand capacity and digitalise our networks, we create jobs and promote growth.